rijksuniversiteit-groningen/docker-cds/README.md

 This command pulls the `venustiano/cds:rvispack-0.1.0` image from Docker Hub in case it is not present on the local host.
 Then, it displays information about the containerized package and the available visualization techniques.
-Finally, it removes the stopped container.
+Finally, it removes the stopped container (usng the `--rm` flag).

 ```bash
 docker run --rm venustiano/cds:rvispack-0.1.0